tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 “Right…” I said slowly, hating the way my voice shook.
 “Can I ask what you’re doing here?”

 It smiled—thin, off-kilter.
-“The t-typewriter woke me up of course.”
+“The typewriter woke me up.”

 My eyes swiveled to the rusted behemoth atop the table.

-I blinked.
-"It... woke you up?"

-A frantic nod.
-“Oh yes.
-It likes you, I think.
+“It likes you, I think.
 It hasn’t hummed like that since Ali—” Mister Neither suddenly clamped a hand to his mouth, wincing as if he’d nearly cursed.
-"Oh no. Oh no, no, no..."
+"Oh no. *Oh no, no, no*..."

 Then its expression stuttered—glitched.